Please complete the form below in full no later than one week prior to your event.

 - Do not advertise your film showing until you’ve been given approval.

-Full information about the college’s copyright compliance policy is available at https://copyright.wheaton.edu.
+Full information about the college’s copyright guidance is available at https://copyright.wheaton.edu.

-The purpose of this form is to help the college determine if your film showing will comply with copyright law.
-(If it does not comply, you may still be able to show the film if you obtain permission from the copyright holder.
+(If your film showing situation does not comply, you may still be able to show the film if you obtain permission from the copyright holder.
 We can help you do this.
 Send email to firstname.lastname@example.org.)